veltzer/demos-linux/README.md

 Using it
 --------
 * you need python on your machine:
 try:
 `python --version`
 if python is missing then:
 for deb based distributions (debian, ubuntu, ...) do:
 `sudo apt-get install python`
 for rpm based distributions (fedora, redhat, centos,...) do:
 `sudo yum install python`
 * clone the examples: `git clone git@github.com:veltzer/linuxapi.git`
 * cd into it: `cd linuxapi`
 * install the missing packages and headers needed to compile and run this project `./scripts/ubuntu_install.py` if you are on a different Linux distribution try to get as much of these for your platform as you can.
 If you really into contributing I would love a `redhat_install.py` or some such...
 * compile: `make`
 * some of the examples may not compile for you because of missing libraries.
 Don't worry: you can build each specific example by issuing:
 `make src/examples/performance/cache_misser.elf`
 the name of the elf binary is the same as the example source code with .elf instead of .[c|cc].
 You must be at the root of the project to issue the `make` command.
 * the most important part: tweak the examples, try to prove me (my comments) wrong, have fun!

+${attr.personal_origin}, 2010-${attr.general_current_year}

 	Mark Veltzer <mark.veltzer@gmail.com>, 2010-2014